santabasnet/Ontology-to-GraphQL-Schema-Generation/README.md

 ## Ontology-to-GraphQL-Schema-Generation
 GraphQL schema generation for DGraph from FHIR[https://hl7.org/FHIR/] ontology.
+This work is intended for schema auto generation to DGraph[https://dgraph.io/] database.
 Currently it supports XML format.

 For Example: